ErwinJanssen/modern-python.cookiecutter/README.md

     way for many project to manage their metadata, but since it is a Python script, things tend to get overly complex.
 The `setup.cfg` file provides a cleaner and more structured alternative.
-The `setup.py` file remains present, since the `setup()` call is mandatory for setuptools to function.
+The `setup.py` file remains present, since the `setup()` call is mandatory for setuptools to function, and not all features are supported in `setup.cfg`.
+-   Uses the source control management to specify the version number (e.g. git tags), instead of manually keeping them up to date in `setup.cfg` and `__version__`.